knu2xs/business-analyst-python-api-examples/docs/_sources/index.rst.txt

 .. note::

-   While the included examples all ran for me, and likely can provide a useful template for you to start tackling similar projects, absolutely no gaurantees are made.
-That said, there is a high liklihood you may find some useful nuggets in here if you work with Business Analyst and Python.
+   While the included examples all ran for me, and likely can provide a useful template for you to start tackling similar projects, absolutely no guarantees are made.
+That said, there is a high likelihood you may find some useful nuggets in here if you work with Business Analyst and Python.

 .. toctree::